Cremation. It’s the new traditional funeral.

 - Listen and Learn.
 Learning to listen for the little things can help you identify ways to personalize the event later.
 Observe the family and the atmosphere.
 Learn how to ask the right questions that will open them up and get stories flowing.
 Learn to be an active listener.
 Studies have found that the average listener will only remember 25% of what was said in a conversation, which means we spend very little time actively listening.
 Here’s a great resource for learning to interview families and how to actively listen.

 - Plan of Action.
 After you’ve collected personal details about the deceased, it’s time to weave them into a narrative for the ceremony.
 Try and focus on a central theme for the memorial service, with stories and details gathered from the family.
 Did grandma love to cook?
 Have the memorial service be a buffet of all her famous recipes.
 Maybe mom was an artist?
-Create an art gallery-styled service where family and friends can reminiscence and appreciate her work.
+Create an art gallery-style service where family and friends can reminiscence and appreciate her work.